 Rotary Vane vs. Rotary Screw Compressors

-While both type of air compressors heavily rely on displacement volumetric concepts, the simple vane principle has being around the longest, up to 100 years old.
-However, this longevity does not equate to a greater energy efficiency or additional capabilities when compared to rotary screw air compressors.
+While both types of air compressors heavily rely on displacement volumetric concepts, the simple vane principle has been around the longest, up to 100 years old.
+However, this longevity does not equate to greater energy efficiency or additional capabilities when compared to rotary screw air compressors.

-As rotary vane compressors rely on centrifugal force to operate, they’re at a disadvantage as their maximum speed is limited to approximately a third of that for screw compressors.
+As a rotary vane compressor relies on centrifugal force to operate, they’re at a disadvantage as their maximum speed is limited to approximately a third of that of screw compressors.
 It is at this maximum speed that rotary vane compressor technology is most likely to wear and subsequently fail.

-Rotary vane compressors also struggle at low speeds because the vanes will not full seal on the stator casings, allowing leakage to occur between the compression spaces and thus, a decrease in efficiency.
+Rotary vane compressors also struggle at low speeds because the vanes will not fully seal on the stator casings, allowing leakage to occur between the compression spaces and thus, a decrease in inefficiency.

 This is certainly where the rotary screw speed control advantages are evident, as they do not suffer such consequences, and instead, can match demand fluctuations without energy penalty.

-As well, you could visit the Champion website directly here and browse their catalogue of vane compressors.
+As well, you could visit the Champion website directly here and browse their catalog of vane compressors.